 Hurricane Maria directly hit the U.S. territory of Puerto Rico in September of 2017 as an extremely dangerous Category 4 storm.
 It was the first and strongest Category 4 or higher to hit the island in nearly 80 years.
 Even today, the effects of Maria are still being felt across the island.
 The official government death toll in Puerto Rico is listed at 64, but a recent study from the New England Journal of Medicine estimates that more than 4,600 “excess deaths” occurred in the aftermath of the storm.
 These “excess deaths” can be attributed to the failures of medical and other critical infrastructure on the island.
 Even this updated death toll is likely an underestimate, according to the study.

 There has been $16 billion in federal disaster relief approved for Puerto Rico, but that total is considerably lower than the $94.4 billion Puerto Rico Governor Ricardo Rosselló has said the island needs for its recovery efforts.
 The damaging effects of Hurricane Maria will likely continue to plague the island and its residents for years to come.

 The Related Charities listed below perform favorably in relation to CharityWatch benchmarks:

 1) A charity should spend at least 75% of its budget on program services.

 2) A charity should spend no more than $25 to raise $100.

-As with any charitable contribution, Americans wanting to help with disaster relief efforts should only give to legitimate charities with an established track record of helping people in need.
+As with any charitable contribution, Americans wanting to help with humanitarian relief efforts should only give to legitimate charities with an established track record of helping people in need.